-We have designed our corporate governance structure to best support our business, meet the needs of our stakeholders, and comply with laws and regulations.
-This section provides an overview of our corporate governance structure and includes information required under the Dutch Corporate Governance Code, as amended and published on 8 December 2016 (the "Code"), the Decree Additional Requirements for Management Reports, the Decree Article 10 EU Takeover Directive, and the Decree Disclosure Non-Financial Information.
+Our corporate governance structure is designed to best support our business, meet the needs of our stakeholders, and comply with laws and regulations.
+This section provides an overview of our corporate governance structure and includes information required under the Dutch Corporate Governance Code, as amended and published on 8 December 2016 (the “Code”), the Decree Additional Requirements for Management Reports, the Decree Article 10 EU Takeover Directive, and the Decree Disclosure Non-Financial Information.

-Corbion nv (the "company" or "Corbion") is a Dutch public limited company with its registered office in Amsterdam.
+Corbion nv (the “company” or “Corbion”) is a Dutch public limited company with its registered office in Amsterdam.
 It acts as the (indirect) holding company for the Dutch and foreign operating companies of the company.
-The company's shares are listed on Euronext Amsterdam.
-Corbion is an international holding company as described by Section 153, Subsection 3 under b, of Book 2 of the Dutch Civil Code.
-The "large company" regime therefore does not apply to the company.
+The company’s shares are listed on Euronext Amsterdam.
+Corbion is an international holding company as described in Section 153, Subsection 3 under b, of Book 2 of the Dutch Civil Code.
+Therefore, the “large company” regime does not apply to the company.

 Corbion’s corporate governance framework is based on the requirements of the Dutch Civil Code, the Code, the company’s Articles of Association, applicable securities laws, and the rules and regulations of Euronext Amsterdam.